SalusaSecondus/CryptoGotchas/README.md

 * Signatures do not hide the public key used to verify the message.
   * "Public Key Recovery" is a standardized part of ECDSA.
 (See [SEC2](https://secg.org/sec1-v2.pdf), Section 4.1.6-4.1.7.)
   * This is slightly more challenging with RSA but is still doable as [described here](https://crypto.stackexchange.com/a/26190) and [implemented here](https://gist.github.com/divergentdave/40ac9c7224b382166c905e76595bcf73).
+* For many signature algorithms, in addition to the standard well-defined lists of "valid" and "invalid" signatures, there may also be a large number of "edge-case" signatures.
+  These can be thought of as signatures which are technically invalid but many implementations may accept without breaking the fundamental guarantee of signatures.
+  (Namely, these invalid signatures do not invalidate [existential unforgeability] and therefore will require use of the private key to construct.)
+  Examples of these incudes: invalid DER encodings for (EC)DSA signatures, invalid length for IEE P1363 (EC)DSA signatures, values greater than the group-order/modulus, non-canonical point encodings, etc.
+  While this isn't a security issue for *most* systems, it can definitely break systems such as consensus protocols which require different actors to be in complete agreement as to the validity of data.
+  If different implementations may accept different signatures, this will break the protocols.
+  Imagine if not all clients of a block-chain agreed on if blocks were valid or not?
+Complete confusion!
+  (See [Henry de Valence's blog post](https://hdevalence.ca/blog/2020-10-04-its-25519am) for an excellent write-up of this for Ed25519 signatures.
+  Also, a thank you to [Deirdre Connolly](https://twitter.com/durumcrustulum) who highlighted this issue in her [podcast](https://securitycryptographywhatever.com/).)

 For more information about some of these gotchas, please see [How Not to Use ECDSA](https://yondon.blog/2019/01/01/how-not-to-use-ecdsa/).
 I also recommend skimming through [Seems Legit: Automated Analysis of Subtle Attacks on Protocols that Use Signatures](https://eprint.iacr.org/2019/779) (there is some heavy formal verification in there, but also some readable writeups of weird signature properties).

 ### Side-Channels